rockthejvm/rockthejvm-site/src/content/articles/configuring-http4s-security-handling-cors-and-csrf/index.md

 updatedDate: 2024-09-06
 ---

-_This article is brought to you by [Herbert Kateu](/authors/herbert-kateu), a new contributor.
-He got started after applying for the fresh new Technical Writer position at our new [Job Board](https://jobs.rockthejvm.com/)!_
+> This article is brought to you by [Herbert Kateu](/authors/herbert-kateu), a new contributor.
+He got started after applying for the fresh new Technical Writer position at our new [Job Board](https://jobs.rockthejvm.com/)!

-## 1. Introduction
+## Introduction

 With the growing number of cyber-attacks ever increasing, there's a growing need for security in the applications we build. http4s comes with several easily configurable security features and in this article, we will cover the two most common, CORS and CSRF.
 If you are not familiar with http4s, a good introduction to the library can be found [here](/articles/http4s-unleashing-the-power-of-http-apis-library)

-## 2. Setting Up
+## Setup

 To run the code in this article, we'll need to add the following dependencies in our project build: